Atomox/ExampleCode/Tutorials/nginx_configuration.readme.md

 ### Load Balancing

-#### Basic, Round-Robin:
+You can pre-define a set of like-servers which a use should be able to hit any one of, to the same result.
+Once defined, Nginx can use some method to route users to one of your pool of servers.
+You can do this for a single location, or the entire web directory, just like normal proxy-pass style we already talked about.

+For example, say you have a blog that gets 99% of your traffic, located at:
+`www.mydoghouse.net/blog`.
+You can load balance *just your /blog requests*, while all remaining stuff hits a normal server.

+The basic idea:
 ```
 http {

-  # Use upstream to define proxy servers, which you can reference in server
+  # Use upstream to define a group of identicle proxy servers,
+  # which you can reference in server or location blocks.
-  # or location blocks "to pass requests of a certain type to the
-  # pool of servers that have been defined." (according to Digital Ocean).
   upstream my_upstream_name {
-    server proxy_server1.example.com;
+    server server1.example.com;
-    server proxy_server2.example.com;
+    server server2.example.com;
-    server proxy_server3.example.com;
+    server server3.example.com;
   }

   # In your server, setup a location directive with a proxy